bsmith89/midas2-wiki/Home.md

   species profile with paired-ends based post-alignment quality filter.

-In recognition of the need for single-sample variant calling, we added an `advanced` mode to the single-sample SNV analysis in MIDAS 2.0.
+In recognition of the need for single-sample variant calling, we added an `advanced` mode to the single-sample SNV analysis in MIDAS2.
 In the `advanced` mode, per-species pileup results will also report major allele and minor allele for all the genomic sites covered by at least two reads, upon which custom variant calling filter can be applied by the users.
 Users are